The convert_nest function transforms a data.frame or data.table by converting nested columns

 Advanced Nested Column Conversion Features:

-Intelligent automatic detection of nested columns
+Intelligent automatic detection of all nested (list) columns

 Comprehensive conversion of entire data structure